ajbeach2/sqsworker/README.md

 # sqsworker
+Package sqsworker implements a SQS consumer that can process sqs messages from a SQS queue and optionally send the results to a result topic.

-Concurrent SQS Consumer written on Go. ⚠️WARNING⚠️: This repo is under active development, and there may be rapid and incompatible changes.
+⚠️WARNING⚠️: This repo is under active development, and there may be rapid and incompatible changes.

 [![CircleCI](https://circleci.com/gh/ajbeach2/sqsworker/tree/master.svg?style=svg)](https://circleci.com/gh/ajbeach2/sqsworker/tree/master)
 [![GoDoc](https://godoc.org/github.com/ajbeach2/sqsworker?status.svg)](https://godoc.org/github.com/ajbeach2/sqsworker)